kimonmatara/paya/README.rst

 Paya: PyMEL Unleashed
 =====================

-Paya is an object-oriented toolkit for Maya riggers and TDs.
-Unlike other systems, it does not re-wrap ``maya.cmds`` or the ``OpenMaya`` API.
-Instead, it adds new methods directly to `PyMEL <https://help.autodesk.com/view/MAYAUL/2022/ENU/?guid=__PyMel_index_html>`_ objects at runtime.
-This helps you write code with less boilerplate.
+Paya is an object-oriented toolkit for Maya riggers and TDs that adds new functionality to `PyMEL <https://help.autodesk.com/view/MAYAUL/2022/ENU/?guid=__PyMel_index_html>`_ at runtime.
+This helps you write concise code with a 'native' feel.

 Customisation is easy, and goes far beyond PyMEL's `virtual classes <https://github.com/LumaPictures/pymel/blob/master/examples/customClasses.py>`_ system to add support